Digital-Syndicate/exchange-stake-keys/README.md

 # Adding to this repo
 Edit the exchange-stake-keys.json file and add known keys.
 The Repo will do a basic json lint check, but please use jsonlint.com to first verify you are saving in a proper json format.

+Also, please add examples to this Readme if you use other programming languages.
+We still need Haskell, PHP, and Powershell